opsmatters/newrelic-api/README.md

 The following tests are included:

-* PolicyAndInfraCondition: Creates an alert policy, followed by a host_not_reporting infrastructure condition and then deletes them.
+* ChannelsAndPolicy: Creates several alert channels, an alert policy with several conditions and then deletes them.

+## Examples

+A detailed set of examples of the usage of the API can be found in [api](src/main/java/com/opsmatters/newrelic/api).

 ## Deployment